Teniqua Treetops endorses the vision of a cleaner world for all. Our resort is as eco-friendly as possible whilst offering modern facilities.

 We take our impact on the environment seriously.
 To remain low density and low impact, we limit the number of guests we receive, whilst actively trying to minimize energy usage and protect the indigenous forest on our piece of paradise.

 How do we do this?

 The timber used in the construction of the suites is a combination of Pine and Gum, both are sustainably farmed.
 The suites are built on stilts to minimize our footprint on the forest.

-Three of the eight suites are fitted with the dry compost toilets to safely and efficiently process human waste.
-We use septic tanks and soak-away pits in the other suites.
+We use septic tanks and soak-away pits for all the suites.
 These avoid damaging the underlying root bed of the forest floor and are not close to a water course.
 The bio-degradable detergents are filtered through soak-aways and swales nourishing the forest root systems.

 All our household and laundry detergents are bio-degradable and eco-friendly.
 Our guest amenities are provided in glass bottles and when we do not have an alternative, we only use multi-use, recycled plastic.